xian-cong/Acne-Classification-Computer-Vision-Transfer-Learning-/README.md

 # Acne Classification with Deep Learning
 All fundamental DL4J dependencies are included in the [pom.xml](https://github.com/xian-cong/Deep-Learning-Acne-Classification/blob/main/my-first-dl4j-project/pom.xml).
+The following project is built by me and my friend, Liang Han Sheng.

 ## Introduction
 Without a doubt, most of teenages face acne problem.
 However, there isn't a guideline on how serious the acne is and what proper steps should be taken in order to cure the acne and prevent scars.
 Hence, acne classification is developed using deep learning.
 It is carried out through transfer learning method using VGG-16 model in this project.
 It is able to **classify acne seriousness** into: